uviclibraries/rstudio/basics-0.md

 ------------------------------------------------------------------------

-To remove data objects from your environment, execute the ‘remove’ function in the console: `rm()`, e.g. `rm(full_name)`.
+To remove objects from your environment, execute the ‘remove’ function in the console: `rm()`, e.g. `rm(full_name)`.

 <br>

 **Time for logical or boolean values!**

-We can denote if Bart is small or large with a boolean value.
+We can denote whether Bart is small or large with a Boolean value.

 <br>